 It is apparent that with many owners it may be advantageous to have some kind of organization, preferably with a board or a steering committee which has the powers to take decisions on behalf of all the owners.
 The act is, however, somewhat restrictive in these respects.
-Majority decisions are subject to rather extensive protection of the minority, and there is no obligation to have formal bodies.114 It is up to the owners - or rather the majority of the owners - to decide whether there should be a board and whether there should be formal rules on owner-meetings, voting procedures, election of officers, etc.115 It should be added that some acts of a more specific nature also have rules on majority decisions.116 As an example the Farming Act of 1955 may be mentioned.
-This act gives greater powers to the minority is protected in as much as it has a right of recourse to the agricultural authorities.
+Majority decisions are subject to rather extensive protection of the minority, and there is no obligation to have formal bodies.
+114 It is up to the owners - or rather the majority of the owners - to decide whether there should be a board and whether there should be formal rules on owner-meetings, voting procedures, election of officers, etc. 115 It should be added that some acts of a more specific nature also have rules on majority decisions.
+116 As an example the Farming Act of 1955 may be mentioned.
+This act gives greater powers to the majority regarding questions of farming and forestry, than the 1965 act does, but the minority is protected in as much as it has a right of recourse to the agricultural authorities.

-If an owner does not fulfill his obligations in respect of contributions to the upkeep of the jointly owned property, exceeds his rights to use the property, etc., the co-owners cannot easily get rid of him.
+If an owner does not fulfill his obligations in respect of contributions to the up-keep of the jointly owned property, exceeds his rights to use the property, etc., the co-owners cannot easily get rid of him.
 Of course, injunctions and damages may be demanded, in accordance with general principles of law.
 In addition the Act gives the rule that any owner may at any time require that the joint ownership is dissolved,117 primarily so that the land is physically divided between the owners in conformity with their ownership shares.
 If physical division is not possible (technically, legally or commercially), the property has to be sold with a distribution of the net revenue to the former owners.
-However, these procedures are not applicable in the instances where there, in principle, is the mentioned connection between the farms and the jointly
+However, these procedures are not applicable in the instances where there, in principle, is the mentioned connection between the farms and the jointly owned rangeland.118 But in such cases another remedy is available, viz. a right to demand reallocation of land in accordance with the Act on Reallocation of Land of 1979119.
+If such a demand is accepted, the jointly owned land will be distributed so that now each piece of land will have one owner only.
+This reallocation may include not only the jointly owned land, but also the farms to which the jointly owned land belongs.